princessaalap/github-slideshow/_posts/0000-01-02-princessaalap.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-It's me peepers!
+As Kanye West said:

+> We're living the future so
+> the present is our past.

-Use the left arrow to go back!
+[x] Use the left arrow to go back!